Memorial (society): International Memorial

 In April 2021, Memorial researchers Sergei Krivenko and Sergei Prudovsky published a study of the "national" operations conducted by the NKVD during the Great Terror, 1937–1938.
-Examining the available documents, they noted that the FSB, successor to the NKVD and KGB, had still not fulfilled the terms of a June 1992 edict issued by President Boris Yeltsin.
+Examining the available documents, they noted that the FSB, successor to the NKVD and KGB, had not fulfilled the terms of a June 1992 edict issued by President Boris Yeltsin.
 This demanded that all legislative acts and other documentation that "served as the basis for mass repressive measures and violations of human rights" should be declassified and made publicly available within three months.

-The Great Terror, among other Soviet campaigns of repression, were such "crimes against humanity" and therefore were subject to no statute of limitation.
-In 1968, the USSR had acceded to the UN Convention on the Non-Applicability of Statutory Limitations to War Crimes and Crimes Against Humanity, yet decades later, and thirty years after the 1992 presidential edict, the researchers were filing cases in the courts to pressure regional branches of the FSB to release documents about the Great Terror over 80 years earlier.
+The Great Terror involved "crimes against humanity" and was therefore subject to no statute of limitation.
+In 1968, the USSR acceded to the UN Convention on the Non-Applicability of Statutory Limitations to War Crimes and Crimes Against Humanity.
+Decades later, and thirty years after the 1992 presidential edict, the researchers were filing cases in the courts to pressure regional branches of the FSB to release documents about the Great Terror over 80 years earlier.
 Krivenko was an academic and a founding member of Memorial, while Prudovsky began by researching the fate of his grandfather and has spent the last ten years on a wide-ranging study of political repression in the 1930s.

 Memorial Human Rights Centre

-An ever-growing list of prisoners of conscience and political prisoners in today's Russia (the Memorial Human Rights Centre issued its latest list of 377 names on 9 November 2021) is seen as a clear link drawn by Memorial from the outset between past atrocities and today's human rights violations.
-This refers, on the one hand, to hotspots around the Soviet Union and Russia, the two wars in Chechnya, or recent conflict with neighbouring countries – such as Georgia and Ukraine – and, on the other, to the current domestic regime, which has arguably been becoming increasingly repressive under Vladimir Putin and his government.
+The growing list of prisoners of conscience and political prisoners in Russia (the Memorial Human Rights Centre issued a list of 377 names on 9 November 2021) reflected the link always drawn by Memorial between past atrocities and present-day violations of human rights.
+This referred, on the one hand, to hotspots around the Soviet Union and Russia, the two wars in Chechnya, conflicts with neighbouring countries, especially Georgia and Ukraine, and, on the other hand, to the regime within Russia under Vladimir Putin and his administration.